pedrovasconcellos/testando/README.md

 # Testing Rust

-## Repository used to test Rust Frameworks and Features
+## Repository used to test Rust Frameworks and Features.

+### To enable visual code debugging, install the LLDB VSCode extension.